vishukamble/WeatherApp/README.md

 If location is not provided, the app will take the IP of the user, extract the location from the JSON and finds the weather of that location.

+I have also used promises to resolve the commands or reject errors.

 Usage: Download and run app.js with switch -l to pass location as a string.
 Eg: node app.js -l "Mumbai"
 To access help, type node.js --help